ansible/ansible/docs/docsite/rst/dev_guide/developing_program_flow_modules.rst

 Ansible module architecture
 ***************************

-If you're working on Ansible's Core code, or writing an Ansible module, this deep dive helps you understand how Ansible's program flow executes modules.
+If you're working on Ansible's Core code, writing an Ansible module, or developing an action plugin, this deep dive helps you understand how Ansible's program flow executes.
 If you're just using Ansible Modules in playbooks, you can skip this section.

 .. contents::
    :local: